 Note: When the current filter is active, the Description column is not indented according to the section level.

-You can filter all objects with a null value of a numeric or text attribute.
-Choose attribute from the filter suggestions list and then choose ƒ IS NULL or press Enter without entering a value.
+To filter all objects with an attribute set to any value, choose <attribute> from the filter suggestions list and then choose ƒ IS SET or press Enter without entering a value.

 Example:

-To filter all objects from the given section, choose Section from the filter suggestion list and enter a section number.
+To filter all objects with given IDs, choose ID from the filter suggestion list and enter document object IDs separated by a comma.

 Example: